-Improving Tracheostomy Care (ITC) is a 3 year project, funded by the Health Foundationand supported by the Royal College of Anaesthetists.
-The goal of the project is to implement the best practice resources of the Global Tracheostomy Collaborative (GTC) into the complex systems of the UK National Health Service (NHS).
+Improving Tracheostomy Care (ITC) was a 3 year project, funded by the Health Foundation and supported by the Royal College of Anaesthetists.
+The project ran from 2016-19 with the goal of implementing the best practice resources of the Global Tracheostomy Collaborative (GTC) into the complex systems of the UK National Health Service (NHS).

-Click here for a link to the headline results.
-Full publications are expected from Spring 2020.
-The program will be used as the basis for a National Patient Safety Improvement Program (NatPatSIP) in NHS England, with NHS Wales rolling out a similar program during 2020.
-The Covid-19 pandemic is likely to significantly increase the numbers of patients requiring new tracheostomies.
-Whilst front line hospital staff will be under pressure, this is an opportunity to ensure we deliver the safest possible care and work towards delivering the highest quality of care we can for our patients.
+Click here for a link to an infographic showing the headline results.
+Several academic papers have been published that show the impact that the program had; testament to the collaboration between staff and patients and their families, and the hard work of all those involved.
+See the ITC publications pages.
+Key elements of the program were used as the basis for the National Patient Safety Improvement Program (NatPatSIP) in NHS England, with NHS Wales rolling out a similar program during 2020.
+The Covid-19 pandemic has significantly increased the numbers of patients requiring new tracheostomies.
+Whilst front line hospital staff have been under significant pressure, implementing these resources at scale provided an opportunity to ensure we deliver the safest possible care and work towards delivering the highest quality of care we can for our patients.
 Click here for the Covid-19 information and for the NatPatSIP pages.

 The ITC project builds on a successful pilot project which saw four NHS Hospitals in the North of England join the GTC and implement its resources and initiatives into these diverse hospitals.
 The sites used the GTC database to track patient-level metrics and were able to demonstrate meaningful improvements in the safety and quality of care provided.
 These improvements occurred rapidly over a 12-month period.
 The results are described in detail in this paper: McGrath et al, BMJ Quality Improvement Reports, Evaluating the quality improvement impact of the Global Tracheostomy Collaborative in four diverse NHS hospitals.